tkoyama010/mayavi-doc-translations/README.md

 This is a project to provide mayavi official documentation with multiple versions and multiple languages on Read The Docs site.

-Current procedure is bit tricky because Read The Docs doesn't have a way to specify options for sphinx-build command. conf.py files for each languages have 'language' and 'locale_dirs' values without having full copy of conf.py of sphinx doc.
+Current procedure is tricky because Read The Docs needs a way to specify options for sphinx-build command. conf.py files for each languages have 'language' and 'locale_dirs' values without having full copy of conf.py of sphinx doc.
 If we want to specify conf.py file that is out of source directory, we will use '-c' option for sphinx-build command.
-Unfortunately Read the Docs can't.
-If there are any better way, please let me know.
+Unfortunately, Read the Docs can't.
+If there are any better ways, please let me know.

 ## URLs